What is Grooming? Signs of Grooming to Look Out For

-Online grooming occurs when a predator initiates and cultivates a relationship with a child over the internet, culminating in sexual abuse that can include:
+Online grooming occurs when a predator initiates and cultivates a relationship with a child through the internet, culminating in sexual abuse that can include:

 - Taking sexual photos

 - Sending sexual messages

 The process of grooming is a purposefully slow one, as predators methodically take steps to build relationships with children and gain their trust.
 Predators are masters at manipulation and can appear kind and helpful to hide their ulterior motives, taking advantage of a child’s naivete.

 The steps below outline the general pattern of behavior consistent with online grooming.
 However, every situation is unique, so variations are always possible.
 Do your best to always be aware of any adult who begins to take an interest in your child, and be sure to check in with your child regularly so they know they can come to you if they ever experience something negative online.

 Predators often set their sights on vulnerable children, such as those who are emotionally fragile or have less parental oversight.
 Their first interactions with the child are generally pleasant and include light conversation to lower defenses and make their target feel important.
 Many predators initiate conversations on public chat apps or in the chat section of games for kids, pretending to be younger than they really are.

 Many times, the predator will try to fill some sort of need the child has, such as a desire for attention.
 The adult might also try to connect with their victim by paying them compliments, listening to them, or buying gifts.
-Be aware of any presents your child may receive from other adults, especially electronic devices – these may be given for the purpose of becoming a way for the predator to communicate directly with your child.
+Be aware of any presents your child may receive from other adults, especially electronic devices, as these may be given for the purpose of becoming a way for the predator to communicate directly with your child.